 Step 1.
-Identify the number of course sections that have No Cost materials .
+Identify the number of course sections that have No Cost materials.
 (See KPI 2 - course course sections)

-- Scenario: 75 course course sections use No Cost materials - Step 2.
-Tally the number of students enrolled in No Cost course sections. - Scenario: 2,025 students were enrolled in the 75 course course sections
+• Scenario: 75 course course sections use No Cost materials

+Step 2.
+Tally the number of enrollments in No Cost course sections.

+• Scenario: 2,025 enrollments in the 75 course course sections

 Step 3.
-Tally the number of students enrolled in every section offered within your reporting timeframe.
+Tally the number of enrollments in ALL sections offered within your reporting time frame regardless of cost.

-• Scenario: 1,000 course course sections were offered overall.
-Total student enrollment in these course sections totals 24,000
+• Scenario: 1,000 course sections were offered.
+Total enrollments in ALL course sections offered regardless of costs totals 24,000

 Step 4.
 Calculate the percentage.
-Number of students enrolled in No Cost course sections / Number of students enrolled in all course sections.
+Number of enrollments in No Cost course sections / Number of enrollments in ALL course sections regardless of cost.